This page provides guidance to New Zealand providers seeking to deliver a programme offshore.

 Offshore Programme Delivery Rules

-This guide has been updated to remove reference to:
+This guide has been further updated since 18 March 2026 to:

-• external evaluation and review (EER), given the Quality Assurance (including External Evaluation and Review (EER)) Rules 2022 were revoked in January 2026.
+- remove reference to external evaluation and review (EER) because the Quality Assurance (including External Evaluation and Review (EER)) Rules 2022 were revoked in January 2026.

-• Workforce Development Council (WDC), and replace this with Industry Skill Boards (ISBs)
+- Workforce Development Council (WDC)with Industry Skill Boards (ISBs)

-• Education (Pastoral Care of International and Domestic Tertiary Students) Code of Practice 2021, and replace this with the Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021
+- Education (Pastoral Care of International and Domestic Tertiary Students) Code of Practice 2021 with the Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021

-• tertiary education organisations (TEOs) and replace this with tertiary education providers.
+- tertiary education organisations (TEOs) with tertiary education providers.

 Please send feedback or questions to qaadmin@nzqa.govt.nz.